mirjoy/responsive-design-demo/tutorial.md

 open index.html
 ```

 This will open up the page in your browser.
+You can tell that bootstrap is connected if the text shows up in a sans-serif font.

 It looks pretty sad at the moment, no space to breathe around the edges.
 Fortunately Bootstrap has a solution.